 The events which centered in Camp Hill, Ala., during the spring and summer of 1931 represented the first organized movement by both Negro and white croppers, under Communist leadership, to better their conditions.
 The struggle led, in July, to a reign of terror, to the murder of at least one Negro cropper, the burning of a meeting place and the homes of union men and women, and mass arrests.
-It also led to a victory on the part of the croppers and to the extension of the Share-Croppers' Union, under Communist leadership, to include nearly all of the Negro, and many of the white croppers, over an area about a hundred miles in diameter.
+It also led to a victory on the part of the croppers and to the extension of the Share-Croppers' Union, under Communist leadership, to include hundreds of Negro and many white croppers and poor farmers in three adjoining Black Belt counties.
 The union was formed with the aid of a Communist organizer, after the Scottsboro defense, led by the International Labor Defense and supported by the working masses of the country, had given to the Negro croppers widespread confidence in Communist leadership.

-In the Camp Hill district the croppers-especially, of course, the Negroes-had been put in the position of actual slaves or serfs.
-During the crisis conditions grew worse, when a few of the larger landlords began to absorb the holdings of the smaller.
+In the Camp.
+Hill district the croppers-especially, of course, the Negroes-had been put in the position of actual slaves or serfs.
+During the crisis conditions grew worse, and a few of the larger landlords began to absorb the holdings of the smaller.
 One wealthy man increased his holdings in this way from 280 acres to 14,000 acres in a little more than two years, throwing thousands of croppers and small farmers off the land to beg or to compete for what work there was left to do.
 The croppers suffered from starvation and the diseases of starvation.

-The Share-Croppers' Union, organized secretly, spread very 12 rapidly.
+The Share-Croppers' Union, organized secretly, spread very

+rapidly.
 In a short time it numbered 800 members in Tallapoosa and Lee Counties.
 It expressed the croppers' demands, which were, chiefly: (1) continuation of the food allowance which had been cut off July 1, when the crop was already cultivated, leaving the cropper to starve or beg until cotton picking time in September; (2) right of the cropper to sell his produce for cash, where and when he pleased, rather than to turn it over to the landlord for "division"; (3) cash settlement for the season at cotton picking time; (4) a 9-months' Negro school with free school bus; (5) right of the cropper to have his own garden.

 Every effort was made by white storekeepers and landowners to destroy the organization.
 On July 15, deputies forcibly broke up a union meeting; 300 property-owning whites spread terror through the section.
 Ralph Grey, a Negro cropper, was murdered.
 "Nigger hunts" were organized to kill or run out union men.
 Four croppers, out of more than 50 arrested, "disappeared" from the Dadeville jail.
 But despite the terror, the croppers won the continuation of their food allowance and they won the right to raise gardens, rather than be forced to buy from the landlords the food they themselves had raised.
-The pressure of their mass demands forced from the wealthy whites a better level of general treatment than they had ever known and gave to the union new members and a new and greatly increased confidence from the croppers.
+They forced the release of their imprisoned comrades and made the landowners let down on the terror.
+This struggle instilled a new fighting spirit in the Negro peasantry, for in it was embodied the struggle of the Negro people in the Black Belt itself for liberation.